australia/aboriginal-flag-cv-model/README.md

   2.xml
 ```

-The easiest program to do this in (and a kind of nostalgic ui) is called `labelImg`
+The easiest program to do this in (and a kind of nostalgic UI) is called `labelImg`

 https://github.com/tzutalin/labelImg